antirez/kilo/README.md

 Kilo
 ===

-Kilo is a small text editor in less than 1K lines of code (counted with cloc).
+Kilo is a small text editor

 Usage: kilo `<filename>`